Associative and Lie deformations of Poisson algebras: Particular deformations: Lie and associative deformations of a Poisson algebra

-Let $C^k_{PH}(\p,\p) $ be the vector space constituted by $k$-linear maps on $\p$ which are symmetric and which are Lie $k$-derivations.
+Let $C^k_{PH}(\p,\p) $ be the vector space constituted by $k$-linear maps on $\p$ which are commutative and which are Lie $k$-derivations.
 From the previous result, the image of the $C^k_{PH}(\p,\p) $ by the map $\delta^k_H $ is contained in $C^{k+1}_{PH}(\p,\p) $.
-As these maps coincide with the coboundary operators of the Hochschild complex, we obtain a complex $(C^k_{PH}(\p,\p),\delta^k_H)$ whose associated cohomology is called the Poisson-Hochschild cohomology. \begin{theorem} Let $\p$ be a Poisson algebra whose (non-associative) product is denoted $\mu_0$.
+As these maps coincide with the coboundary operators of the complex, we obtain a complex $(C^k_{PH}(\p,\p),\delta^k_H)$ whose associated cohomology is called the Poisson-Hochschild cohomology. \begin{theorem} Let $\p$ be a Poisson algebra whose (nonassociative) product is denoted $\mu_0$.
 For any associative deformation $\mu=\sum_{n\geq 0}t^i\mu_i$ of $\mu_0$, the linear term $\mu_1$ is a $2$-cocycle for the Poisson-Hochschild cohomology. \end{theorem}